feinorgh/body_volume_calculation/README.md

 The graph shows (mostly) that the more sensitive the model is for weight, the larger the difference between low and high body weight.

-The BMI based models (including Brozek and Siri) all seem to produce volumes that inflated (*drum fill*) at lower heights, the "BMI Model" less so.
+The BMI based models (including Brozek and Siri) all seem to produce volumes that are inflated (*drum fill*) at lower heights, the "BMI Model" less so.

 It also shows that something weird is going on with the Brozek models and Siri models outside the normal